perl-seis/Seis/README.md

 # NAME

-Hybrid - It's new $module
+Rokugo - It's new $module

 # SYNOPSIS

-    use Hybrid;
+    use Rokugo;

 # DESCRIPTION

-Hybrid is ...
+Rokugo is ...

 # LICENSE